Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 Herein, $p(x|y)$ and quantile $\gamma$ are built based on Tree-structured Parzen Estimator (TPE) to produce a predictive posterior distribution of clustering models $M(a,h)$ over the performance of past results and form two non-parametric densities $l(x)$ and $g(x)$, which then guide the exploration of the model domain space \cite{Snoek, Bergstra}.
-The clustering models $x^{*}$ with the highest expected improvement $EI_{y^{*}}(x)$ are selected for the next trials, which are expected to potentially minimise the loss function, namely, increase the performance.
-Hence, the design of loss function is key to efficient automatic clustering.
+The clustering models $x^{*}$ with the highest expected improvement $EI_{y^{*}}(x)$ are selected for next trials, which are expected to potentially minimise the loss function, namely, increase the performance.
+Hence, loss function design is key to efficient automatic clustering.